-We have developed a simple, intuitive and robust test for identifying noncompetitive behavior for subsets of firms competing in the same industry.
-Using this test we have found evidence of collusion in Chinese industrial clusters.
+We have developed a simple, intuitive and robust screen for identifying non-competitive behavior for subsets of firms competing in the same industry.
+Using this screen we have found evidence of collusion in Chinese industrial clusters.
 These results are strongest within narrowly-defined clusters in terms of narrow industries and narrow geographic units.
 A small but non-negligible share of firms and clusters appear to exhibit from non-competitive behavior.
-This behavior is disproportionately strong - four times greater - in special economic zones.
+This behavior is disproportionately strong - nearly three times greater - in special economic zones.